 How Far Away Are Archery Targets?

 There are many distances at which an archer could place a target when competing or practicing.
 The distance away from the target depends on the experience of the archer and the type of competition.
-Depending on the person, the target could be placed as close as five yards away from the archer all the way up to 77 yards away.
+Depending on the person, the target could be placed as close as five yards away from the archer or as far as 77 yards away.

 Archery Target Distance